readthedocs/ethical-ad-client/docs/index.rst

     This is useful if you want to conditionally load advertising for some users but not others or only load advertising when specific actions are performed.

+``data-ea-force-ad`` (optional)
+    This parameter can be used to test the ad client on a specific ad.
+    When used, any impressions will not be counted for billing purposes.

+``data-ea-force-campaign`` (optional)
+    This parameter can be used to test the ad client on a specific campaign (group of ads).
+    When used, any impressions will not be counted for billing purposes.

 Themes
 ------